-Number of into the hospital, before the end of the year 1752 was 1040; of which 559 were then maintained by the hospital, at an expence, as is stated in the minutes of the general court of 27th June 1753, of upwards of £.5000 a year; to which the permanent income of the hospital, which did not then exceed £.1050 a year, bore no proportion.
+The number of children received into the hospital, before the end of Number of children mainthe year 1752 was 1040; of which tained.
+559 were then maintained by the hospital, at an expence, as is stated in the minutes of the general court of 27th June 1753. of upwards of £.5000 a year; to which the permanent income of the hospital, which did not then exceed f.
+1050 a year, bore no proportion.
 A reduction was therefore proposed in the number of children: This however does not appear to have taken place, as in the year 1754, we find that there were 600 children then on the establishment.
-The zeal of the acting guardians of the hospital, and their define and was buried at his own defire, in the vault underneath this chapel
+The zeal of the acting guardians of the hospital, and their de-

-He died the 29th of March 1751, in the 84th year of his age; poor in worldly estate, rich in good works:

-(the first there deposited) at the east end thereof; many of the governors and other gentlemen attending the suneral to do honour to his memory.
+He died the 29th of March 1751, in the 84th year of his age; poor in worldly estate, rich in good works: and was buried at his own desire, in the vault underneath this chapel (the first there deposited) at the east end thereof; many of the governors and other gentlemen attending the suneral to do honour to his memory.

-READER,
+READER.